EmotiBit/EmotiBit_Docs/Getting_Started.md

 2. Make sure the sliding switch (*Hibernate switch*) is set to the active (not HIB) position as shown *(Available on only EmotiBit version V4+.
 The version is listed on the unique EmotiBit serial number attached to the back of EmotiBit.)*.

 > [!IMPORTANT]
-> If the HIB switch is left in the OFF position, the device programming will fail in the next steps!
+> If the HIB switch is left in the HIB position, the device programming will fail in the next steps!

 > [!CAUTION]
 > Excessive force can break the HIB switch.
 Handle with care!